strongloop/loopback-boot/docs/configuration.md

 The folder `models/` has a different semantincs in 2.x than in 1.x.
-Instead of extending Models already defined by `app.boot` and `models.json`, it is an encapsulated component that defines all Models independently of any application that may use them.
+Instead of extending Models already defined by `app.boot` and `models.json`, it provides a set of Model definitions that do not depend on any application that may use them.

 Perform the following steps to update a 1.x project for loopback-boot 2.x.